Fees and funding

 To apply you will need to:

-Apply online to study one of the supported MA/MMus awards at BCU (see above table) (MA Musicology and MMus applicants will need to apply through UCAS Conservatoires)
+Apply online to study one of the supported MA/MMus awards at BCU (see course list below) (MA Musicology and MMus applicants will need to apply through UCAS Conservatoires)

 Complete the studentship application form

 Provide copies of all your Higher Education Certificates

 Provide an academic reference

 Decisions will be determined by a suitable panel.
 For certain MA/MMus awards interviews/auditions will be necessary.

 Supported subject areas

 You can apply for an MA studentship for the following courses:

 You can apply for a studentship if you: